ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

  ---
  non-json-keys:
    0: a number
-   2020-01-01: a timestamp
    [0, 1]: a sequence
    ? {k: v}
    : a map
+ ---
+ non-json-keys:
+   !date 2020-01-01: a timestamp
- non-json-value: 2020-01-01
+ non-json-value: !date 2020-01-01
+ ...
 ~~~
-{: title="Example of mapping keys not supported in JSON" #example-unsupported-keys}
+{: title="Example of mapping keys and values not supported in JSON in a multi-document YAML stream" #example-unsupported-keys}

 ## Fragment identifiers {#int-fragment}